faarismuda/Search-UI-Tools/README.md

 ## Known Issues

 - ~~**Sort Price Functionality**: Occasionally, the sort price functionality does not work as expected.
 Sometimes, products are sorted into separate groups, resulting in category A being sorted and then category B being sorted, rather than a fully ordered list.
-The cause of this issue is currently unknown, and a solution has not yet been identified.~~ FIXED 13/03/25 :D
+The cause of this issue is currently unknown, and a solution has not yet been identified.~~ FIXED 13/03/25

 ## Permissions